bekk/bekk-christmas/post/functional/functional-c.md

 > ... **functional** ...

 Yes!
+As the late Sean Connery [said so excitedly](https://youtu.be/hKJZ9pzDMCk):

 ![The day is mine!](https://hjerpbakk.com/img/christmas/the-day-is-mine.jpeg)

-C# is not only useful on the [backend](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-5.0), while writing [iOS and Android apps](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-5.0), [replacing JS in the browser](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-5.0) or as a [scripting language](https://github.com/filipw/dotnet-script), it also becomes more and more functional-friendly with every new language version!
+C# is not only useful on the [backend](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-5.0), while writing [iOS and Android apps](https://docs.microsoft.com/en-us/xamarin/), [replacing JS in the browser](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-5.0) or as a [scripting language](https://github.com/filipw/dotnet-script), it also becomes more and more functional-friendly with every new language version!

 However, what does it mean to be a *functional-friendly* programming language?